Close Menu

 Winter Cold

 Winters in Big Bend can be surprisingly cold, with temperatures dropping below freezing.
-To stay warm in the winter: (See Also: Is It Safe To Visit Venezuela 2025?
-Traveler’s Guide)
+To stay warm in the winter: (See Also: Is Chicago Safe to Visit Coronavirus?
+A Traveler’s Guide)

 • Dress in layers and wear a hat, gloves, and scarf.